ilhye/PetPeeve/README.md

 </div>

 ## About the Project
 **[PetPeeve: Climate & Pet Wellness](https://github.com/ilhye/PetPeeve-Climate-Check-Pet-Wellness)** is a Flask web application that provides care tips based on the user's current weather and heat index.
-It utilizes a hashing and collision algorithm (hash table) implementation with a fast look up for O(1).
+It utilizes a hashing and collision algorithm (hash table) implementation with a fast look-up for O(1).

-It comes with a little optimization such as hashing the first two letters and last letter of the key.
-To handle collision, this uses a load factor that indicates the fullness of hash table and maintains the complexity of O(1).
+It comes with a little optimization such as hashing the first two letters and the last letter of the key.
+To handle collision, this uses a load factor that indicates the fullness of the hash table and maintains the complexity of O(1).

 ## Built With